-If the work contains tables and/or figures, each of them should be given a number, title, and any explanations (if necessary) allowing to comprehend what they represent without reference to the main text.
+If the thesis contains tables/figures, each should be numbered, titled, and have any explanations to understand what they represent without referring to the main text.
 At the same time, in the main text at least one reference should be made to every table/figure.
 If such reference does not fit in the text, it is likely that the discussed object is superfluous.

-The writing do's and don'ts (common errors to avoid, phrases to use, and other insights that help writing a solid text:
+The writing do's and don'ts (common errors, phrases to use, and other insights that help in solid writing): https://zoom.us/rec/play/VY6wCFXtxBne-uSRVrox13-oxSVs5G6UNHZo16PdGuLVzXchZ71vALLprHlTfbh6hev8Aer3jTSHGWhc.iKD4rnwWP79yP7Ne? startTime=1644483566000&\x\zm\rtaid=cx8xTBebQF2bfBibGayByw.1644511237400.5a9600f2504ae5a10 13faf10fda50be58 x zm\rhtaid=147

-https://zoom.us/rec/play/VY6wCFXtxBne-uSRVrox13-oxSVs5G6UNHZo16PdGuLVzXchZ71vALLprHlTfbh6hev8Aer3jTSHGWhc.iKD4rnwWP79yP7Ne?startTime=1 644483566000& x zm rtaid=cX8xTBebQF2bfBibGayByw.1644511237400.5a9600f2504ae5a1013faf10fd a50be5& x zm rhtaid=147

 You may wish to install application "Writefull" - an automated proofreader for science.
-This artificial intelligence is trained to work with scientific writing, rather than a common language.
+This AI is trained to work with scientific writing, rather than a common language.
+Academic language tips:

-Other academic language tips: